What is changing?

 What is the Commission doing to help with price rises?

 The Commission aims to help ensure consumers receive a safe, reliable and resilient electricity network that meets their needs at a reasonable cost.
 To help ensure costs are reasonable, we review lines company spending forecasts before deciding how much expenditure to allow.
-In our draft decisions, we have limited the increase in their revenue as some costs or investments are uncertain and we have concerns that the industry may not be collectively able to deliver an increase in investment in the next 5 years.
+We have limited the increase in their revenue as some costs or investments are uncertain and we have concerns that the industry may not be collectively able to deliver an increase in investment in the next 5 years.
 We have also limited the initial increase in prices, with a gradual increase over time.

 Where to find additional help